Ehsan Ullah Khan

-Muhammad Ehsan Ullah Khan (born in Gwadar, Balochistan, February 9, 1947) is the founder of the Bonded Labour Liberation Front (BLLF) of Pakistan, an organization that has freed more than 100,000 slaves in that country.
+Muhammad Ehsan Ullah Khan was born in Gwadar, Balochistan on February 9, 1947.
+He is the founder of the Bonded Labour Liberation Front (BLLF) in Pakistan, an organization that has freed more than 100,000 slaves in the country.

-Khan was the founder and president of the Brick Kiln Workers Front, and BLLF Global, a human rights organization that opposes slavery and child slavery in Pakistan and South Asia.
+Khan was the founder and president of the Brick Kiln Workers Front and BLLF Global, a human rights organization that opposes slavery and child slavery in Pakistan and South Asia.
 He is the national coordinator of Global March in Sweden.

-In 1992 he freed Iqbal Masih, who was working in the carpet industry.
-On April 16, 1995 Iqbal was assassinated.
-His murder brought to light the work of campaigners against forced child labour.
+In 1992, he freed Iqbal Masih, who was working in the carpet industry.
+On April 16, 1995, Iqbal was assassinated.
+His death raised awareness of the work of campaigners against forced child labor.

-Khan has raised slavery issues in the United Nations, through the Working Group for Contemporary Forms of Slavery and in the International Labour Organization (ILO).
+He raised issues of slavery at the United Nations, through the Working Group on Contemporary Forms of Slavery, and at the International Labour Organization (ILO).

 Biography

-Ullah Khan studied journalism at Punjab University, in Lahore.
-While still a student, he began to organize brick kiln workers so that they rebelled against slavery.

-After meeting Babba Kaala he became aware of the drama of slavery in his country.
-His daughters had been kidnapped by the owner of the kiln on the pretext of not receiving the monthly instalment on the debt the old man had incurred.
+Ehsan Ullah Khan studied journalism at Punjab University, in Lahore.
+As a young journalist, he met a man called Babba Kaala, whose daughters were kidnapped by the owner of a brick kiln on the pretext of not receiving the monthly installment on a debt their father had incurred.
+Moved by this story, Ehsan Ullah Khan's writing on the subject helped free Babba Kaala's daughters, and prompted brick kiln workers to rebel against slavery.

-Foundation of Bhatta Mazdor Mahaz
+Foundation of Bhatta Mazdoor Mahaz

-In September 1967 he formed Bhatta Mazdor Mahaz (BMM).
-The BMM was not only organizing actions and demonstrations of different kinds against the bonded system of labor, but it was also providing legal aid to give basic human rights to the bonded workers at the brick kilns for the first time in the history of South Asia.
-Forced labor was common among many other groups, like agriculture, carpet making, and mine workers.
+In September 1967, he formed Bhatta Mazdoor Mahaz (BMM).
+The BMM was not only organizing actions and demonstrations of different kinds against the bonded system of labor, but also providing legal aid to give basic human rights to the bonded workers at the brick kilns for the first time in the history of South Asia.
+During 1967 forced labor was common among many other groups, like agriculture, carpet making, and mine workers.

-In 1987, he mobilized some workers to present their cause to the Supreme Court of Justice.
-It was as a result of the pressure exerted by Ehsan and his movement that in 1988 a law declared peshgi (debt bondage system) illegal.
+In 1987, he mobilized some workers to present their cause to the Pakistani Supreme Court.
+In 1988, the court acknowledged the existence of debt bondage in the industry and declared that brickmakers could get a civil-court ruling in order to leave their workplaces.

 Iqbal Masih's liberation

-It was the BLLF that freed Iqbal from slavery, as well as other 40,000 children in Pakistan, and it was Khan who put the fight against children slavery up for discussion once slavery had been abolished in his country, twenty years after he had started his abolitionist struggle.
+The BLLF freed Iqbal Masih from slavery, as well as other 40,000 children in Pakistan, and Khan put the fight against child slavery up for discussion once slavery had been abolished in Pakistan, twenty years after he had started his abolitionist struggle.

-Khan feels that non-violence is the best of paths.
-The importance of the role of children is emphasized in his development strategy, which is that "the victims should be empowered".
-Khan states that "those children, who get a basic education, knowledge about their rights, and hope for their future, will themselves eliminate the slavery".
+Khan's narrative on 'Violence' is very strong, he was a very firm believer of non-violence.
+The importance of the role of children is emphasized in his development strategy, which is that "the victims should be empowered."

+Khan used to say that "children, who get a basic education, knowledge about their rights, and hope for their future, will themselves eliminate the slavery."